Can a client “like” a veterinary practice’s Facebook page?

-Can a veterinarian advertise his/her services are better than another?
+Can a veterinarian advertise that their services are better than another?

 When advertising their practice, veterinarians cannot use comparisons to, or statements of superiority over, another practice/veterinarian, for example, “the best in town” or as “delivering the most compassionate care”.
 Such comparators are not usually verifiable.

-Can a veterinarian advertise that he/she specializes in a specific service, like dentistry?
+Can a veterinarian advertise that they specialize in a specific service, like dentistry?

 Can a veterinarian advertise?

 Yes, veterinarians can advertise the professional and ancillary services they provide.
-Changes to Regulation 1093 allow for veterinarians to market their services to members of the public in order to improve the viability of their practices.
 Advertising by veterinarians should convey professionalism as it can affect the public perception of, and respect for, the entire profession of veterinary medicine.
-See the standard on Professionalism in Advertising for more information.
+See the standard on Advertising for more information.

-Can a veterinarian ask clients to rate him/her on a review or third party website?
+Can a veterinarian ask clients to rate them on a review or third-party website?

-No. Veterinarians cannot ask individuals to rate them or provide a review on a third party website as this is soliciting testimonials.
-If a client, of his/her own choice, writes a review on a third party website about a veterinary clinic and his/her experiences there, they are free to do so.
-The College has no regulatory authority over third party websites.
+No. Veterinarians cannot ask individuals to rate them or provide a review on a third-party website as this is soliciting testimonials.
+If a client, writes a review of their own accord on a review site, about a veterinary clinic and their experiences, they are free to do so.
 Clinic websites should not have links to third party review websites.
 See the document on Testimonials for more information.

 Can a veterinarian be involved in an endorsement?